Toronto Crossing Guard Information

 1. Relief Crossing Guards: Work an average of 1-3 shifts / week.
 Scheduled on a bi-weekly basis

 1. Stand By Crossing Guards: A roster of Stand By Crossing Guards who are paid to be “on-call” for last minute coverage.
 Regardless of whether they are called or not.
-Stand by guards are required to take the shift if called and will be paid in accordance with the shifts/hours worked (Starting at $35/ shift for shifts up to 60 minutes) PLUS the stand by Daily Rate.
+Stand by guards are required to take the shift if called and will be paid in accordance with the shifts/hours worked.

 As a Crossing Guard already that already obtained a vulnerable sector PRC, do I need to get another one?